BarneyLoosemore/come-down/README.md

-Source code for https://comedowncomic.com, a webcomic commissioned for me by Sola Simpson ~~Written with React/Gatsby, with Prismic as a CMS and Netlify to serve/host the site.~~ Initially written with React/JS/Gatsby, but converted to Typescript and Next-JS -- partly because I've come to prefer both, and partly to see how such a conversion would be done.
+Source code for https://comedowncomic.com, a webcomic commissioned for me by Sola Simpson Initially written with React/Vanilla JS/Gatsby, but converted to Typescript and Next.js -- partly because I've come to prefer both, and partly to see how such a conversion would be done.
+Prismic as CMS and Netlify for hosting.